 ExpressRoute is supported across all Azure regions and locations.
 The following map provides a list of Azure regions and ExpressRoute locations.
 ExpressRoute locations refer to those where Microsoft peers with several service providers.
 You will have access to Azure services across all regions within a geopolitical region if you connected to at least one ExpressRoute location within the geopolitical region.

-The following table shows locations by service provider.
 If you want to view available providers by location, see Service providers by location.